ctkstl/video_announcements/README.md

 ## Setup
 There are two software components that are needed to produce the live videos.

+*   [Inkscape](https://inkscape.org/en/) - This is a general drawing program, we will be using it for creating graphics that will be displayed in the video, or overlaid on live video.
+[Video](https://www.youtube.com/watch?v=c8mR7t0shIA) covering some of the basics to use this.
 *   [Open Broadcast Software](https://obsproject.com/) - This is use for controlling the scene, encoding the video, and uploading it to youtube.
-*   [Inkscape](https://inkscape.org/en/) - This is a general drawing program, we will be using it for creating graphics that will be displayed in the video, or overlaid on live video.
+[Video](https://www.youtube.com/watch?v=TyHKcVC1rro) covering some of the basics to use this.

 ###Additional software